Sensorineural Hearing Loss in Infants

 Who to see?
 The otolaryngologist is the professional who studies and follows up on children's hearing with specialized tests.
 Detecting sensorineural hearing loss in time supports early stimulation and the baby's language development.

-Specialties that treat sensorineural hearing loss in infants
+Which specialist treats sensorineural hearing loss in infants?

 Treatment by city